A Dixmier-Douady theory for strongly self-absorbing C*-algebras

 \begin{definition} A topological space $E = E_0$ is called an \emph{infinite loop space}, if there exists a sequence of spaces $E_i$, $i \in \N$, such that $E_i \simeq \Omega E_{i+1}$ for all $i \in \N_0$ ($\simeq$ denotes homotopy equivalence). \end{definition}

-The importance of these spaces lies in the fact, that they represent generalized cohomology theories, i.e.\ for a CW-complex $X$, the homotopy classes of maps $E^i(X) := [X,E_i]$ are abelian groups and the functor $X \mapsto E^{\bullet}(X)$ is a cohomology theory.
-The sequence of spaces $E_i$ forms a \emph{connective $\Omega$-spectrum}.
+The importance of these spaces lies in the fact, that they represent generalized cohomology theories, i.e.\ for a CW-complex $X$, the homotopy classes of maps $E^i(X) := [X,E_i]$ are abelian groups and the functor $X \mapsto E^{\bullet}(X)$ is a cohomology theory. {There may be many inequivalent delooping sequences starting with the same $E_0$ leading to different theories.} The sequence of spaces $E_i$ forms a \emph{connective $\Omega$-spectrum}.
 There is a well-developed theory to detect whether a space belongs to this class \cite{paper:May, paper:SegalCatAndCoh}.
 One of the main sources for infinite loop spaces are classifying spaces of topological strict symmetric monoidal categories, called \emph{permutative categories} in \cite{paper:MayPermutative}.